Rosette Forming, Diverse Seasonal Color, Full to Part Sun

 Colors: Many Sempervivum can change colors significantly through the seasons - you might not recognize them from one month to the next.
 They put on a show of reds, blues, purples, bronzes, and more, sometimes with two-tone shading or sharply contrasting leaf tips.
 NOTE: If you want more consistent year-round color, consider Sempervivum heuffelii.

-Form: Rosettes range from 0.25” to 10” in diameter.
-‘Hens & Chicks’ references the way a mother rosette sends out new offsets on stolons, which leads to dense colonies that can spread into a ground cover mat.
+Form: Rosettes range from 0.25" to 10.0" in diameter.
+"Hens & Chicks" references the way a mother rosette sends out new offsets on stolons, which leads to dense colonies that can spread into a ground cover mat.

 Foliage: Leaves can be glossy, velvety, webbed, or tufted.
 Some cultivars are also lined with fine cilia that make them appear furry.

-Flowers:Sempervivum are monocarpic; after multiple years (typically 2-5), a rosette “hen” will send up a bloom stalk and open delicate, star-shaped flowers of pink, red, or yellow.
-Blooms can reach over 2 feet high and last for 2-4 weeks.
-This process marks the end of a hen’s life, but the “chicks” surrounding it will survive and grow into the vacated space.
-More info.
+Flowers:Sempervivum are monocarpic; after multiple years (typically 2-5), a rosette hen will send up a bloom stalk and open delicate, star-shaped flowers of pink, red, or yellow.
+Blooms can reach over 2.0' high and last for 2-4 weeks.
+This process marks the end of a hen's life, but the chicks surrounding it will survive and grow into the vacated space.
+What to Know About Sempervivum Flowers

 Light: In most climates, morning sun and afternoon shade is ideal for Sempervivum.
 They grow well in a wide range of light conditions, but at temperatures over 85F, extra shade will help them look their best.
 These tough plants can tolerate high temperatures or full sun, but preferably not both at the same time.
-More info.
+Succulent Sunburn

 Soil: Coming from alpine habitats, Sempervivum prefer a lean, gritty soil like cactus/succulent potting mix or sandy loam.
 No fertilizer is necessary, but applying a slow-release, low-Nitrogen (5-10-10) fertilizer in the spring will encourage faster growth.

 Water:Sempervivum thrive with deep, infrequent watering when time is given for the soil to fully dry between soakings.
 Frequency will vary by location; start with about 2-3 times a week to establish young plants, 1-2 times a month for mature plants in the growing season, 1-2 times a month in the winter, and no water if the temperature is below freezing.
 For container plantings, we recommend using pots with drainage holes.
-More info.
+How to Water Succulents

 Hardiness: Semps are ideal for succulent lovers in most regions, as they are frost hardy down to -20F (zone 5).
 They overwinter best protected under a blanket of snow, but using clear covers and bringing containers under shelter will help prevent rot in snow-free areas.
-More info.
+Winter Succulent Care

 Propagation:Sempervivum do not require any propagation maintenance, but a gardener looking to transplant and multiply their colonies can easily dig up rosettes or cut new offsets from stolons and plant them in partial sun with well-draining soil to re-establish.